-The Committee continued the use of a cash bonus plan in 2016 for the NEOs, granting potential cash bonuses pursuant to the Build-A-Bear Workshop, Inc. 2016 Bonus Plan (the "2016 Bonus Plan") for the NEOs only if the Company achieved certain financial performance levels.
+The Committee continued the use of a cash bonus plan in 2016 for the NEOs, granting potential cash bonuses pursuant to the Build-A-Bear Workshop, Inc. 2016 Bonus Plan') for the NEOs only if the Company achieved certain financial performance levels.
 Thus, consistent with all four elements of its compensation philosophy, the Committee aligned the NEOs' 2016 cash bonuses completely with the interests of our stockholders.